UmarAhmad12/Mini_Projects/project1/readme.md

-# In this project You have to enter your DOB then it will show you how much life journey you have covered till now.
+# In this project I have Created a Life Counter Application, Where You have to enter your DOB then it will show you how much life journey you have covered till now.